stewarthu/llm-notes/README.md

   Probably not as mature as Langchain and LlamaIndex, but worthing checking out.
 - Text generation web gui: Nice playground for experimenting with various LLMs.
 - LocalAI: a drop-in replacement for OpenAI.
+- Axolotl: Nice rep for finetuning
+- FastChat: Train/Eval/Deployment pipeline.

 ## Stay Current

+1. Twitter.
+Follow guys with real signals.
+I will post my twitter list of AI later.
+2. If you have extra time, look at Reddit board like [LocalLlama](https://www.reddit.com/r/LocalLLaMA/)
+3. If you really have time, go to discord servers of things you are into.

 From Kaparthy: